rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.5.md

     `threadcount`

     :    Number of threads to use for parallel dispatch (default "1")

+    `rankAttribute`

+    :    Name of the Node attribute to use for ordering the sequence of nodes (default is the node name)

+    `rankOrder`

+    :    Order direction for node ranking.
+Either "ascending" or "descending" (default "ascending")

 The `nodefilters` must also contain ONE of `include` or `exclude` filter specifiers.

 `include`/`exclude`